 - a.
 Providers in a Federally Qualified Health Center (FQHC), - b.
 Providers in a FQHC Look-Alike organization, - c.
 Rural Health Clinic (RHC), - d.
 Hospital employed physicians (when appropriate), - e.
 Providers needed in medically underserved areas, whether rural or urban, - f.
 Providers joining an existing and contracted oral health provider group, - g.
 Covering/substitute providers providing services to the Contractor's members during a provider's absence from the practice, - h.
 Providers eligible under the Substance Abuse and Mental Health Services Administration (SAMHSA) Certified Opioid Treatment Programs (OTPs) as specified in 42 CFR 8.11, and - i.
-Providers as directed by AHCCCS during Federal and/or State-declared emergencies where delivery systems are, or have the potential to be, disrupted. - 2.
+Providers as directed by AHCCCS during federal and/or state-declared emergencies where delivery systems are, or have the potential to be, disrupted. - 2.
 The Contractor shall have 14 calendar days from receipt of a complete application, accompanied by the minimum documents specified in this section, in which to render a decision regarding temporary/provisional credentialing.
 The Contractor's local Medical Director shall review the information obtained and determine whether to grant temporary/provisional credentials.
-Once temporary/provisional credentialing is approved, the provider information shall be entered into the Contractor's information system to allow payment to the provider.
+Once temporary/provisional credentialing is approved, provider information shall be entered into the Contractor's information system to allow payment to the provider effective the date the temporary/provisional credentialing is approved.